dangilman/pyHalo/README.rst

 ------------
 Clone the repository, navigate into the main pyHalo directory and run python3 setup.py develop --user. (in the process of making this pip-installable)

+In order to use this package you'll need to install colossus http://www.benediktdiemer.com/code/colossus/

 Features
 --------